Concepts

 . - Finally, the green path shows that the

-in the Transitive Attestation is produced by an image that hashes to thecode_measurement
+in the Transitive Attestation are produced by an image represented by thecode_measurement

-, attested in the Enclave Attestation, which represents the program code running in the TEE.
+, which is attested in the Enclave Attestation and represents the program code running in the TEE.